 Waterfront apartments with a promenade line the corniche.
 The same site was hit by a typhoon on 2 August 1922.
 It wiped out the commercial district and took 50,000 lives.

-There are precious few foreigners, but the authorities ensure that they're not hopelessly lost.
+There are precious few foreigners, but they're not hopelessly lost.

 Still along the waterfront: People's Square Park and the Xinhaigang shopping mall.

 Betcha this tower was finished before this picture hit the internet.

 The waterfront curves inland here, and the road parallels it by turning toward the old Treaty Port town.

 We're on the edge of it and in the domain of Mao-era housing.
 That's the Wufu Tea House across the street.

 A street-side temple.
 It might just offer consolation to sailors and their families.

 The entrance to the Golden Trade Enterprises Corporation.

 It's a mixed-use neighborhood.